Polymarket Fees Explained (2026)

 Worked Examples

 The formula is easy to run yourself.
-Three buys of 100 shares in a crypto market (feeRate 0.07):
+Three buys of 100 shares in a crypto market (feeRate 0.07, exponent 1):

-The number that matters for sizing isn't the headline rate — it's the fee relative to the capital you actually deploy, and that relationship is not symmetric.
+The number that matters for sizing isn't the headline rate — it's the fee relative to the capital you actually deploy, and that's highest exactly where markets are most uncertain.

 Makers Don't Pay — They Get Paid